cwchentw/yaccw/README.md

 ## Installation

-Each script is a self-contained Batch script.
+Most scripts are self-contained Batch scripts.
 Just copy whatever you want to a valid system path.

 ## Documentation